MultiMUD/clojure-lanterna/docs/2-terminals.markdown

 Now we've got a Terminal called `term`.

 We're going to force this to be a Swing-based terminal instead of it being in the console, because we don't want to mess with our REPL.
+Besides, leiningen's I/O redirections prevent direct access to the terminal the REPL is running in, in case you _want_ to mess with the REPL, start it with `lein trampoline repl`.

 When you write a standalone program you can use `:text` to force the terminal to use the console, but we'll talk more about that later.